 The following example demonstrates the use of the

-method for comparing a simulated distribution Y to a given theoretical
+method for comparing a simulated distribution \(Y\) to a given theoretical distribution

-easily be modified further for comparison to an empirical vector of
+further for comparison to an empirical vector of data.
+More details

 Continuous Mixture Variables vignette.
 Some code has been modified